martinmatin/Tutorials/src/software/ros/rosserial.md

 ```

-## Rosserial simple test
+## Rosserial sonar simple test

 To test if you receive the messages published by the Arduino on the Rasperry Pi you have to do the following :
+To test it you first have to upload the code you can find at the end of this tutorial (which you can also find on the Github repo of the Ecam Eurobot : <https://github.com/Ecam-Eurobot/Eurobot-2018/blob/ultrasound/arduino/sonar.ino>).
+If you need further information and explanations for this code, you can refer to the Sonar Sensor Tutorial in the Electronics part.
+You can also use that tutorial for the wiring of the sonar on your Arduino.
+Of course you have to choose the pin numbers so they correspond to the ones declared in the code previously mentionned or you can directly change in the code the pin numbers yourself.

-To test it you first have to connect the Arduino board to the Raspberry.
+Then you have to connect the Arduino board to the Raspberry.
 To do so you can simply connect them with the serial Arduino cable to the Raspberry USB port as shown on the figure below.

 ![img](img/software/ros/arduino/rasp_arduino_connection.png)

 Image reference :
 <http://www.instructables.com/id/Raspberry-Pi-Arduino-Serial-Communication/>

-Then you launch the terminal and execute the following commands :
+After that, you have to launch the terminal and execute the following commands :

 on a first window you type :
 ```